prakashrungta/java-practise/README.md

 # java-practise
- A Repository for Java Preparation
+ A new repo for java practise